MoFarahani2043610/energystoragemanagement/README.md

 - Updates the energy level and generates a new random price.

-- Ends the episode if the total reward drops below a defined threshold.
+- Ends the episode if the total reward drops below a defined threshold